Carnival Fantasy accidents and incidents

-On July 23, 2008, a ship collision accident (an oil tanker hit a barge) caused the closure of approx 47 ml / 75 km long stretch of the waterway.
-The closed are also included the ship’s homeport NOLA New Orleans.
-Since the closure went on for several days for cleaning, the current cruise ended in Mobile AL instead.
+On July 23, 2008, a ship collision accident (an oil tanker hit a cargo barge) caused the closure of approx 47-ml / 75-km long stretch of the Mississippi River.
+Also closed was ship’s homeport NOLA (New Orleans).
+Since the closure went on for several days for cleaning, the current cruise ended in Mobile AL (instead of NOLA).

-To all disembarking passengers, Carnival provided transportation back to New Orleans (cruise port or the airport).
-Next itinerary also departed from Mobile AL. The company provided bus transportation from New Orleans.
+To all disembarking passengers, Carnival Cruise Lines provided bus transportation back to New Orleans (cruise port or airport).
+Next itinerary also departed from Mobile AL. The company provided complimentary bus transfers from New Orleans.

 You can add more details on reported here accident or submit new / your own Carnival Fantasy ship incident ("Cruise Minus" report) via CruiseMapper's contact form.